Ukraine's Yanukovich vetoes EU push to save trade deal

 German Chancellor Angela Merkel and French President Francois Hollande both blamed Yanukovich for the failure of the talks, but said the door remained open.

-Donald Tusk, prime minister of Poland, one of Ukraine's neighbors, said that "history did not come to an end in Vilnius", and both sides would keep working on closer ties.
+Donald Tusk, prime minister of Poland, one of Ukraine's neighbours, said that "history did not come to an end in Vilnius", and both sides would keep working on closer ties.

 In comments reported on his website on Friday, Yanukovich said Ukraine still intended to sign the agreement in the future, but for now needed a financial aid package from the West to help its fragile economy move closer to the EU.